10 _ Privacy and personal information policy and procedure

 Australian Privacy Principles

-Allara abides by the Australian Privacy Principles (AAP’s) and will not pass on participants’ or other staff members’ information to anyone in any way that may be considered as breaching the Privacy Principles.
+Allara Learning abides by the Australian Privacy Principles (AAP’s) and will not pass on a stakeholder’s personal information to anyone in any way that may be considered as breaching the Privacy Principles.

 The Australian Privacy Principles fact sheet can be viewed and downloaded from: